-The College will offer an appeal from a dismissal of a complaint or determination whether sex-based harassment occurred on the following bases:
+The College will offer an appeal from a dismissal of a complaint or determination whether sex discrimination occurred on the following bases:

-- (1) Procedural irregularity that would change the outcome; - (2) New evidence that would change the outcome and that was not reasonably available when the determination or dismissal was made; and - (3) The Title IX Coordinator, Investigator, Decisionmaker, or Informal Resolution Facilitator had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that would change the outcome. - (4) Sanctions were disproportionate to the policy violation(s).
+- (1) Procedural irregularity that would change the outcome; - (2) New evidence that would change the outcome and that was not reasonably available when the determination or dismissal was made; and - (3) The Title IX Coordinator, Investigator, Decisionmaker, or Informal Resolution Facilitator had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that would change the outcome.

+(4) Sanctions were disproportionate to the policy violation(s).

-If either party wishes to appeal a dismissal of a complaint or determination whether sex-based harassment occurred, the party must submit an appeal in writing to the Title IX Coordinator in writing within five (5) business days of receiving written notification of the hearing determination.
+If either party wishes to appeal a dismissal of complaint or determination whether sex discrimination occurred, the party must submit an appeal in writing to the Title IX Coordinator in writing within five (5) business days of receiving written notification of the hearing determination.
 The party requesting the appeal should state the basis for the appeal and any supporting documentation.

-If a party appeals a dismissal of a complaint or determination whether sex-based harassment occurred, the Title IX Coordinator will:
+If a party appeals a dismissal or determination whether sex discrimination, the Title IX Coordinator will:

-- Notify the parties in writing of any appeal, including notice of the allegations, if notice was not previously provided to the Respondent; - Implement appeal procedures equally for the parties; - Ensure that the Appellate Decisionmaker for the appeal did not take part in an investigation of the allegations or dismissal of the complaint; - Ensure that the Appellate Decisionmaker for the appeal has been trained consistent with the Title IX regulations; - Communicate to the parties in writing that the College will provide the parties a reasonable and equal opportunity to make a statement in support of, or challenging, the outcome; and - Notify the parties in writing of the result of the appeal and the rationale for the result.
+- Notify the parties of any appeal, including notice of the allegations, if notice was not previously provided to the Respondent; - Implement appeal procedures equally for the parties; - Ensure that the Appellate Decisionmaker for the appeal did not take part in an investigation of the allegations or dismissal of the complaint; - Ensure that the Appellate Decisionmaker for the appeal has been trained consistent with the Title IX regulations; - Provide the parties a reasonable and equal opportunity to make a statement in support of or challenging the outcome; and - Notify the parties in writing of the result of the appeal and the rationale for the result.